jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ```
 WURG
 Legendary Creature - Painter God
-Void Meteors — {2}{R}, {T}: The Paintress deals 3 damage divided as you choose among any number of target creatures and/or planeswalkers.
+Void Meteors — {B}{R}, {T}: The Paintress deals 3 damage divided as you choose among any number of target creatures and/or planeswalkers.
 Rips apart reality — {2}{U}, {T}: Up to two target nonland permanents phase out.
 Heals an Expeditioner — {W}{G}, {T}: You gain 1 life for each Expeditioner you control.
 When The Paintress dies, return it to the battlefield transformed under it's owner's control.